dhasumi/jr/README.md

 Other optional parameters are available as follows:

+`-t STRING`, `--type STRING`:
+Allows the creation of ticket types other than `Task`.
+Specify the desired type using this option.

+`-b STRING`, `--body STRING`:
+Specifies a string to be entered into the ticket's Description field.

 `-e STRING`, `--epic STRING`:
 Specifies an Epic ID.
 Tickets created with this option will be associated with the given Epic.
 The Epic ID needs to be identified using the `jira` command.
 (Example: `ABC-123`)

-`-s NUM`, `--sprint NUM`:
-Specifies a sprint number.
-Tickets will be created in the sprint corresponding to the provided number.
-The sprint number must correspond to an active or upcoming sprint, and the sprint must already exist.

 `-a STRING`, `--assign STRING`:
 Assigns the created ticket to a user other than yourself.
 The specified string must be a valid email address or username recognizable by `jira` command.
+The default assigner is the user themselvs.

+`-p STRING`, `--priority STRING`:
+Sets the priority of the ticket. e.g. {Highest, High, Medium (default), Low, Lowest}

+`-l STRING`, `--label STRING`:
+Adds the specified string as a label to the ticket.
+If you want to add multiple labels, separate them with commas (,) in a single option.

+`-s NUM`, `--sprint NUM`:
+Specifies a sprint number.
+Tickets will be created in the sprint corresponding to the provided number (SPRINT NAME).
+The sprint number must correspond to upcoming sprint, and the sprint must already exist.

 `--next-sprint:`
 Places the ticket in the next sprint following the current one.
 If used in conjunction with `-e` option, `-e` option takes precedence.